mohamedelkashif/LoginApp/README.md

 #.env files

-Create a file called it .env like the file found in the project which is called .env.example the copy and paste the folllowing in it
+Create a file called it .env like the file found in the project which is called .env.example the copy and paste the folllowing in it:

-APP_ENV=local
+##APP_ENV=local
 APP_DEBUG=true
 APP_KEY=qhl1IMkcYuhbwIrwGSPREb9fEU3cMtpK